project-image

 Mini painting tips and upcoming Buttons & Bugs how to play video

-over 2 years ago – Sat, Jul 08, 2023 at 09:04:08 AM
+almost 3 years ago – Sat, Jul 08, 2023 at 09:04:08 AM

 Hello there!
 I hope you are enjoying your Saturday.
 I know I am looking forward to a little R&R after a very busy week.
 In case you missed it, we announced an entirely new stand-alone game, Gloomhaven: Buttons & Bugs, on Wednesday, and then yesterday we announced upcoming digital tools for the Gloomhaven RPG, both a VTT through Roll20, and digital character management through Hero Lab.